tomgxz/Kraken/README.md

 ##### Parts I can apply to my project
 My solution will have the option to preview and use templates in a similar way to how Squarespace does it, along with their grid positioning system, which is, for lack of a better phrase, an "industry standard."
 There will also be a similar formatting option setup, but in will be docked on the right hand side with all of the formatting in the same place.

+Squarespace also offers a variety of features such as e-commerce integration, SEO tools, analytics, 24/7 customer support, and a Content Management System (CMS) that allows users to easily update and manage their website's content.
+Although these features are useful in a website builder, I do not particularly intend on including them in the first release of my solution as I am aware of the timeframe that I have, and how long these features would take to make.
+My system would have a CMS, but not at the scale or capability of Squarespace's.

 #### Existing solution - Zyro
-Zyro also use an assistant to help the user understand how to use their editor.
+Zyro also uses an assistant to help the user understand how to use their editor.

 <img alt="Zyro research image: assistant image 1" src="https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/research/ResearchZyro1.png?raw=true" height="360"/>

 <img alt="Zyro research image: assistant image 2" src="https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/research/ResearchZyro2.png?raw=true" height="360"/>

-Zyro have two ways of positioning objects; one of them is very similar to the way squarespace do it, with a grid positioning system, and the second is something they call smart layout.
+Zyro have two ways of positioning objects; one of them is very similar to the way Squarespace do it, with a grid positioning system, and the second is something they call smart layout.
 It instead uses only columns to position, and the elements can be moved up and down said columns freely and snap to other elements, like how many editors like photoshop might do.
 You can toggle the snapping to other elements in section settings

 <img alt="Zyro research image: grid positioning system" src="https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/research/ResearchZyro3.png?raw=true" width="360"/>

 <img alt="Zyro research image: smart layout positioning system" src="https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/research/ResearchZyro4.png?raw=true" width="360"/>
 <img alt="Zyro research image: snap to guides setting" src="https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/research/ResearchZyro5.png?raw=true" width="360"/>

 Their image resizing system is nice.
-It makes use of the ```object-fit:cover``` property in the style of the image, and just changing the width and height attributes when being dragged, as explained later
+It makes use of the `object-fit:cover` property in the style of the image, and just changing the width and height attributes when being dragged, as explained later

 <img alt="Zyro research image: image resize animation" src="https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/research/ResearchZyro6.gif?raw=true" width="360"/>

-Something else zyro does is have all of their style attributes defined in one class, which rely on variables such as ```--grid-row```,```--m-grid-column```, and```--element-width``` that are defined in element.style (the style attribute of the HTML object), which have presumably been put their by JavaScript.
+Something else Zyro does is have all of their style attributes defined in one class, which rely on variables such as `--grid-row`,`--m-grid-column`, and `--element-width` that are defined in `element.style` (the style attribute of the HTML object), which have presumably been put their by JavaScript.

 This is the CSS class with all of the variable references: